Article

 GitHub Copilot

-Overview: Built on OpenAI’s Codex and GPT models, Copilot integrates directly into editors like VS Code and JetBrains.
-It provides autocomplete, inline suggestions, and a new “agent mode” that can open issues, suggest fixes, and even submit pull requests.
+Overview: Built on OpenAI's Codex and GPT models, Copilot integrates directly into editors like VS Code and JetBrains.
+It provides autocomplete, inline suggestions, and an agent mode that can open issues, suggest fixes, and submit pull requests.

 Strengths: